An Easy Hot Process Soap Recipe

 While your soap is cooking, if you’re going to add some colorants, pre-mix them in a bit of olive oil.
 Because the soap is so thick, you really need to pre-disperse them or else they won’t mix well.
-I'm using some green oxide and some silver mica.
+Used here are some green oxide and some silver mica.

-Soap Starting to "Bubble" or "Fluff" or "Rise"
+Soap Starting to "Bubble," "Fluff," or "Rise"

 Be on the lookout for the soap starting to “fluff” a bit.
 The soap expands and becomes a bit lighter and fluffier.
 It will start to ooze and bubble up at the edges of crockpot.
-When this starts, you’re nearly done cooking!Continue to 12 of 18 below.
+When this starts, you’re nearly done cooking!

 When you stir the soap and the entire batch is uniformly light and fluffy, it's done cooking.
 This occurred about 50 minutes into the cooking.

-When it's done, turn the heat off and/or take the crock pot sleeve out of the heating pot.Continue to 13 of 18 below.
+When it's done, turn the heat off and/or take the crock pot sleeve out of the heating pot.

-Stir the Fragrance Oil
+Stir in the Fragrance Oil

 Add your fragrance or essential oil and stir well.
 It will seem like the fragrance oil is going to make the batch oily or more liquid.
 Keep stirring.
-The soap will absorb the fragrance oil and be just fine.Continue to 14 of 18 below.
+The soap will absorb the fragrance oil and be just fine.

 Take two pyrex measuring cups or bowls and separate out some of the soap.
 To that separated soap, add the pre-mixed oxide or mica.
-Stir it well with a whisk.Continue to 15 of 18 below.
+Stir it well with a whisk.

-With the two portions colored, you’re ready to mash the soap into the mold.Continue to 16 of 18 below.
+With the two portions colored, you’re ready to mash the soap into the mold.

 Layering the Soap Into the Mold